Skip to main content

 Michelle Gomez

-Michelle Gomez is a third-year student at Sixth College majoring in Psychology: Cognitive and Behavioral Neuroscience with an intended minor in Linguistic Studies: French.
+Michelle Gomez is a fourth-year student at Sixth College majoring in Psychology: Cognitive and Behavioral Neuroscience with an intended minor in Linguistic Studies: French.
 She plans to become a Clinical Neuropsychologist after completing her Ph.D.
 Her interest in Neuroscience and human behavior stems from watching the neurological effects that her grandma suffered.
 Michelle aspires to better the lives of those suffering from brain injuries and illnesses as well as widening our knowledge in the field.
 Eventually, Michelle plans to combine her education in Neuroscience and life-long passion in Criminal Justice to work in Neurocriminology in order to reform the way we treat and prevent crime whilst also working to dismantle racial injustices that plague the U.S. justice system.
 As a first-generation Latina that migrated to the U.S. to pursue STEM, Michelle understands the importance of representation and hopes to support, encourage, and inspire others with similar backgrounds and goals.

 • Veronica Hernandez